 Tiles are factory manufactured plates of minimum thickness that can be used to cover the surface of walls, floors, ceilings, parking, walkways, etc., They are made using ceramics, porcelain, and even recycled plastic.

-The most alluring properties of the tiles are that they come in various colors, various surface finishes – matte, glossy, normal, glazed and they can be customized to any shape.
+The most alluring properties of the tiles are that they come in various colors, and various surface finishes – matte, glossy, normal, glazed and they can be customized to any shape.
 Tiles can be arranged to form interesting patterns that are otherwise not possible in conventional flooring materials.

 Some of the conventional flooring materials are timber, marbles, granites, and mosaics.
 They are not only costly but also don’t provide a wide set of options.
-Tiles can be used on the floor and also on the walls which is difficult to implement in the conventional materials.
+Tiles can be used on the floor and also on the walls which is difficult to implement in conventional materials.

 Tiles can be used in the following areas:

-i) Flooring: They provide an elegant finish to the interiors of the building.
+- Flooring: They provide an elegant finish to the interiors of the building.

-ii) Bathroom: They provide sufficient damp proofing to the bathroom when used as wall tiles and floor tiles
+- ii) Bathroom: They provide sufficient damp proofing to the bathroom when used as wall tiles and floor tiles

 Foam is an artificial type of building material made of synthetic chemicals made of polyurethane and used as a packing material to improve the thermal insulation properties of a building.
 They can also be sprayed to inhibit the filtration of air and water into a surface.
 They are mostly used in exterior walls, attics, basements, and crawl spaces.